 Back-off

-If a Decoder does not receive a Select confirmation after an attempted registration, it no longer replies to a certain number of Logon Enable messages.
+If a Decoder does not receive a Select confirmation after an attempted registration, it skips replies to a certain number of Logon Enable messages.
 The number of Logon Enable messages to be ignored is based on a random number, which may be generated by the DID.
 The first random number is to be chosen from a range of 0 to 7.
-If the Logon is not activated again, the number is selected from a range of 0 to 15.
-If the Logon is not activated again, the number is selected from a range of 0 to 31.
-If the Logon is not activated again, the number is selected from a range of 0 to 63, and no further.
+If no Select is received again, the number is selected from a range of 0 to 15.
+If no Select is received again, the number is selected from a range of 0 to 31.
+If no Select is received again, the number is selected from a range of 0 to 63, and not increased further.

 If a Logon Enable (Now) is received, the Decoder resets the current back-off value and immediately tries to register again.

-If the Decoder contains a True Random Number Generator (TRNG), it may be used to generate a random value used in Back-off.
+If the Decoder contains a True Random Number Generator (TRNG), it may be used to generate a random value used in back-off.

-[The random number algorithm requirements are currently under reevaluation.]
+Decoders shall select random numbers to fulfill the following properties:

+Any population of decoders by the same manufacturer, when started at the same time, generates a set of uniformly distributed random numbers at each step of the algorithm, and

+Each decoder either generates a different sequence of random numbers at every start, or for any two decoders by the same manufacturer the random sequence differs within the first 64 generated bits.

 CV19 Consisting Behavior